Jun 30, 2016, 10:49 AM, a missive to my dearest . . . oh, better not say.

 [No. It took me another 20 years, but that's another story which will never be told, at least not here.

-Scanned and OCR rendered from a end-of-year communication to family and friends, probably 1993 or '04.
+Scanned and OCR rendered from an end-of-year communication to family and friends, probably 1993 or '04.

 Who was I then? the same today?